afoote31/afoote31.github.io/_pages/about.md

 For my undergrad I earned a BA with high honors in computer science and data analysis from Wesleyan, researching algorithms and computational complexity problems related to [Nonogram](https://en.wikipedia.org/wiki/Nonogram) with [Danny Krizanc](https://dkrizanc.web.wesleyan.edu/).
 I also earned an MA in computer science from Wesleyan, developing interpretable ML methods to evaluate feature importance scores for bias.
 I have experience as a TA for computer science, statistics, and data science courses, and worked as a peer tutor consulting on quantitative social science research during my time at Wesleyan.

+I played varsity basketball in high school and ran track in high school and college, so I really enjoy combining my passions for sports and statistics in sports analytics!
+My blog discusses some projects and thoughts I have about sports, and I hope to write more!

 This website is very much a work in progress, but feel free to look around!
 My CV linked at the top of the page has my email.

 <!-- and Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->